legout/fsspec-utils/docs/mkdocs/docs/architecture.md

 # Architecture Overview

+!!! info "Historical Reference"
+    This architecture documentation is maintained for **reference purposes only**.

+    For current architecture details, see [fsspeckit](https://github.com/legout/fsspeckit).

+    The architecture remains largely the same in fsspeckit, with ongoing improvements and refinements.

 `fsspec-utils` is designed to extend and enhance the capabilities of `fsspec`, providing a robust and flexible framework for interacting with various filesystems and data formats.
 Its architecture is modular, built around core components that abstract away complexities and offer specialized functionalities.

 ## Extending `fsspec`